Home > Business > Human resources > Offboarding or outboarding to properly manage departures

 From an HR point of view, the risk is of trying to recruit the same profile with a long experience in the company.
 A rare pearl that's hard to find.

-However, the departing employee knows his workstation well.
-An interview focused on defining the recruitment need is therefore an opportunity to ask about developments in their profession, key skills and those that are acquired over time.
-Thus, it will help you develop recruitment needs and professional pathways to facilitate internal mobility.
+However, the departing employee knows his or her job well.
+An interview focused on defining recruitment needs is therefore an opportunity to ask them about changes in their job, key skills and skills that are gradually being acquired.
+In this way, they will help you to define your recruitment needs and the business bridges that will facilitate internal mobility.

 It's also a way of recognising expertise and valuing employees.